 We know that some HS-age players want to jump back in to club soccer as soon as their HS season ends.
-Others want a break.
-Some want to train in Jan. & Feb. as well, while others are busy with other sports or activities.
-In our experience, it can be difficult to get the right number of players to training and games (often too few, and sometimes too many), particularly when taking a team-focused approach.
+We have training for them.
+Others want a break, and that’s ok too.
+Some want to train in Jan. & Feb., while others are busy with other sports or activities.
+In our experience, it can be difficult to get the right number of players to training and games (often too few, and sometimes too many), particularly when taking a team-centered approach.

 However, if we instead focus on the player, and on each player’s development, the solution is easier.